A visa-free regime for Ukrainians travelling to the EU is just one example of the European Parliament’s continued support of Ukraine.

 The Parliament has consistently shown solidarity by condemning Russia’s military involvement and illegal annexation of Crimea and promoting political and economic reforms.

-Last year 13.9 million short-stay visas were issued.
+In 2016 13.9 million short-stay visas were issued.
 Most of the visas issued were for people from Russia (3.1 million), followed by China (2.1 million) and Ukraine (1.36 million).
 Most of the people from Ukraine visited Poland (560,000), Hungary (117,000) and Germany (99,000).